Markets

 The Capacity Market Is Attracting Power Resources

-Strong competition has generally kept capacity market auction prices low for most years.
 The capacity market works in tandem with the energy and ancillary service markets to provide revenue that attracts and sustains power resources needed today and into the future.
-Over the years, the FCM has enabled participation of energy efficiency and demand response programs, as well as new resources including renewable energy facilities and natural gas plants.
-And it has provided an orderly process for the retirement of nearly 8,000 MW from older fossil fuel units and nuclear plants.
+Over the years, the FCM enabled participation of energy efficiency and demand response programs, as well as new resources including renewable energy facilities and energy storage technologies.
+And it has provided an orderly process for the retirement of nearly 8,000 MW of older fossil fuel units and nuclear plants.

 Annual Value of Wholesale Electricity Markets (in billions)